oliversimiyu/pms/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin feature/my-new-feature`
 5. Submit a pull request

+## Additional Features

+- **Account Request System**: Users can request accounts which administrators can approve/reject
+- **User Rights Management**: Administrators can change user roles and permissions
+- **Responsive Design**: Works on desktop, tablet, and mobile devices
+- **Data Validation**: Input validation for all forms
+- **Error Handling**: Comprehensive error messages and logging
+- **Audit Trail**: Track user actions and system changes

 ## License